archivistsguidetokryoflux/archivists-guide-to-kryoflux/04 GLOSSARY/README.md

 *Decay of storage media*

 Data degradation can also be used to describe the phenomenon of storage media gradually decaying over the duration of many years.
 Common factors of storage media decay include sun exposure, dust, temperature, humidity, and other macro-environmental factors.
-For more information on ideal storage conditions for magnetic media, please see the Image Permanence Institute `Media Storage Quick Reference Guide <https://www.imagepermanenceinstitute.org/webfm_send/301>`_.
+For more information on ideal storage conditions for magnetic media, please see the Image Permanence Institute [Media Storage Quick Reference Guide](https://www.imagepermanenceinstitute.org/webfm_send/301).

 **Deviceless Mode:**

 Deviceless Mode means that the user can work on raw files without having to go through the Kryoflux hardware.
 The DTC will function like a virtual machine and will be able to read proprietary STREAM or DRAFT files.
-See :ref:`Using Deviceless Mode<>` for more information.
+See [Using Deviceless Mode](/02%20PART%20ONE%20Getting-Started/02-Using-the-Kryoflux/readme.md) for more information.

 **Disk Image:**